jlmelville/smallvis/docs/theory.md

 $w_{ij} = 1 / \left[1 + \exp \left(-d_{ij}^2\right)\right]$.
 I assume that's a
 typo, because using the negative squared distance results in the weight increasing with distance.

-#### Some Implementation Question Marks

-Before leaving LargeVis, here are a couple of other issues to think about:

-* Does it make sense to be matching $p_{ij}$ to $w_{ij}$, rather than $v_{ij}$?
-One is normalized, the other isn't.
-As it happens, the LargeVis source code doesn't actually generate the $p_{ij}$ from the $v_{ij}$.
-It's hard to know whether the equation in the paper or the source code is what is really meant, because the stochastic gradient descent implementation doesn't use the input weights in the gradient, only for generating probabilities and these are unaffected by the lack of normalization.
-So it doesn't matter at all for the SGD implementation, But the difference *is* important for the exact gradient implementation, because using $p_{ij}$ reduces the attractive forces in the gradient by a factor of $N$.
-* What is the role of $\gamma$ in the repulsion?
-There's no explanation for what it's supposed to represent, but it will presumably interact with the negative sampling rate, which in the LargeVis paper and source code has a default value of 5 negative samples for each positive sample.
-There is then the question of what the correct value of $\gamma$ should be in an exact gradient scenario.
-One way to view it is to see it as a way to scale up the contribution from the missing repulsions in stochastic gradient descent, i.e. as the negative sampling rate increases, $\gamma$ should decrease, in which case $\gamma = 1$ is the sensible choice for the full gradient.
-But in the LargeVis paper the cost function is introduced before any mention of stochastic gradient descent or sampling so it seems like it is intended to be an intrinsic part of the cost function.
-The right selection of $\gamma$ is now likely to be dependent on both
-$N$ and the perplexity choice, as well as the choice of using $p_{ij}$ or
-$v_{ij}$ mentioned above.
-Using the SGD implementation $\gamma = 7$ is almost certainly not the right choice.

-As we will see below, UMAP makes the decision to use $v_{ij}$, but it doesn't use a $\gamma$ value to weight repulsions, so it's not a huge help in deciding the best way to implement LargeVis in an exact gradient form.

 ### UMAP